| Other Places

 opened in a larger room on the first floor of the Physics department.
 It is open by

-appointment only, Monday to Friday.
-They are planning their own web page.
+appointment only, Monday to Friday. http://www.physics.mcgill.ca/museum/rutherford_museum.htm

 The Rutherford Museum is most impressive, though some of the apparatus needed